Tuesday, 25 July 2017

 1/2 tsp orange or vanilla essence (orange takes it up a level)

-1/2 -1 cup fresh cherries, stoned and cut into 8ths OR dried or glace cherries blanched briefly in boiling water to remove preservatives
+1/2 -1 cup fresh cherries, stoned and cut into 8ths (best) OR if you must, dried or glace cherries blanched briefly in boiling water to remove preservatives

 Method: